coderkemp/MultiPlayerTurnBased-OnlineGame_BETA/README.md

  - Dynamic & Faster execution
  - Helps to prevent SQL injection attacks

  Used PDO(PHP Data Objects) to connect to the DB.
-This makes sire that all the database inputs will be treated as text strings.
+This makes sure that all the database inputs will be treated as text strings.

  AJAX?
  - Helps to get the data from the database without refreshing the browser.
 Like in the game, how the chat population is being done in the waiting-room page.